cmaes: A Simple yet Practical Python Library for CMA-ES: cmaes : Simplicity Practicality

 \subsection{Design Philosophy}

-Our ultimate goal is to develop a Python CMA-ES library that becomes the first choice for practitioners.
-To achieve this, the library is designed with the dual aim of being both \emph{simple} and \emph{practical}, whose the detailed motivation is presented below.
+Our ultimate goal is to develop a Python CMA-ES library that serves as a strong practical choice for real-world users.
+To this end, the library is designed with simplicity and practicality as its guiding principles.

 \paragraph{\textbf{Simplicity}.} To achieve our goal, the library is designed with utmost simplicity.
 We identify three major benefits of this approach: Firstly, simplicity enhances software quality, easing debugging and maintenance, which is crucial for long-term reliability and practical use.
 Simplified maintenance also invites more feedback from the developer community, leading to a more refined product.
-Secondly, a simpler library is inherently more user-friendly.
+Secondly, a more lightweight library is inherently more user-friendly.
 A straightforward API makes it easier for users to understand and utilize the library effectively.
 Lastly, from an educational standpoint, a simpler implementation aids in understanding the code in relation to the algorithm.
 This makes the library accessible not only to knowledgeable practitioners but also to beginners eager to learn about CMA-ES.

 \paragraph{\textbf{Practicality}.} While we prioritize keeping the library simple, it is essential to develop a library that solves the real-world challenges practitioners face.
-To maximize the library's practicality, it is important to integrate insights from cutting-edge research on CMA-ES, particularly those with a strong practical motivation.
+To maximize the library's applicability in real-world settings, it is important to integrate insights from cutting-edge research on CMA-ES, particularly those with a strong practical motivation.
 However, it is equally important to ensure the library is user-friendly, as not all practitioners are knowledgeable about CMA-ES.
 The challenge we address is ensuring the practicality while maintaining the simplicity of our library.

-\paragraph{\textbf{Our Library}.} Based on our discussions, we have designed the library to be both simple and practical:
+\paragraph{\textbf{Our Library}.} Based on the above principles, we have designed the library as follows: